Spiral Tribe: Selected parties

 On New Year's Eve 1991, Spiral Tribe held a rave at the then derelict Roundhouse venue in Camden, London, which lasted for a week.
 The building had previously been used for an All Night Rave in the 1960s.
 Spiral Tribe organised a warehouse rave in Acton Lane, west London on 19 April 1992 (Easter Sunday).
 The Metropolitan Police decided to shut down the party and since the doors were barricaded, the Territorial Support Group drove a JCB through a wall to enter the party.

 In May 1992, the free party circuit moved up a gear and attendances increased heavily.
 At the beginning of the month, Spiral Tribe joined DiY Sound System and Circus Warp at Lechlade, Gloucestershire.
 This would reach its peak by the end of May with the Castlemorton Common Festival which became a huge party as an unintended consequence of the police preventing New Age travellers heading for the annual Avon Free Festival.
 Thirteen members of Spiral Tribe were arrested immediately after the event and subsequently charged with public order offences.
 Their trial became one of the longest-running and most expensive cases in British legal history, lasting four months and costing the UK £4 million.
-Spiral Tribe first use the slogan "Make some fucking noise" on t-shirts which they wore in the court room.
+Spiral Tribe first used the slogan "Make some fucking noise" on T-shirts which they wore in the courtroom.
 The judge ordered them to remove these garments.
 However, when the female defendants revealed that they wore nothing underneath their T-shirts, the judge reversed his instructions, something quite rare in UK courts.
 Regarding Castlemorton, Nigel South states that "the adverse publicity attending the event laid the groundwork for the Criminal Justice Act 1994".
 Police pressure on the collective was increasing.
 The week after Castlemorton, Spiral Tribe tried to put on a rave but prospective five venues were all shut down.
 It then organised a rave at Canada Square beside the then half-built Canary Wharf tower in June 1992, which was attended by 1,000 before being stopped.

 After participants were eventually acquitted of all charges relating to Castlemorton in March 1993, half of the group moved to Europe shortly afterwards, doing parties in the Netherlands, Germany and Austria.
 In Berlin, Spiral Tribe made their base at Kunsthaus Tacheles with the Mutoid Waste Company.

 Over the next few years, the collective organised parties and teknivals throughout Europe, then it slowly dispersed with some members taking up residence in Germany and the Netherlands and releasing work on Labworks and many other techno labels.
 Individual members of the collective joined other sound systems such as Facom Unit, Sound Conspiracy and Total Resistance.
 Spiral Tribe also toured the USA in the late 1990s.